eclipse-vertx/vert.x/new/js_web_tutorial.md

       eb.send('demo.mailer', msg);
     }

+This method simply formats an email based on the email address and the order items, and sends it off by sending a message on the event bus to the mailer.

-And insert a call the `sendEmail` function, just after the order has been persisted ok, so it looks like this:
+You'll also need to insert a call to this method, just after the order has been persisted ok, so it looks like this:

     if (reply.status === 'ok') {
         replier({status: 'ok'});